Robot Taekwon V: Critical response

+Comparisons to Mazinger Z and copyright disputes

-The Japanese giant-robot manga and anime Mazinger Z was popular in South Korea at the time of Robot Taekwon Vs creation, and Kim Cheong-gi freely discusses the plagiarism of Mazinger Z on his animated film, saying he wanted to create a Korean hero for Korean children.
+Robot Taekwon V has been considered plagiarism of the Japanese giant-robot manga and anime Mazinger Z. Mazinger Z was popular in South Korea at the time of Robot Taekwon V's creation, and Kim Cheong-gi discusses the plagiarism of Mazinger Z on his animated film, saying he wanted to create a Korean hero for Korean children.
 In order to emphasize the Korean ties of the film, he had leading characters perform the traditional martial art, taekwondo, and gave the robot the ability to do taekwondo kicks.
 The sequel, Super Taekwon V, took designs from Gundam and Xabungle.
+The possible reason for the plagiarism issues in South Korean animated films around the time is because many Korean animation studios were subcontracted to work for Japanese animation industry due to the higher labor costs in Japan.

+Decades after the film's initial release, the first court debate case surrounding the issue of copyright of Robot Taekwon V took place.
+Robot Taekwon V Corp sued a toy importer for violation of copyright and the toy company countered insisting there is no copyright for Robot Taekwon V as it was already plagiarized.
+The verdict by Seoul Central Court in July 2018 saw Robot Taekwon V as a secondary creation rather than a copy and acknowledged the distinct differences between Robot Taekwon V and the Japanese animation, ordering the toy importer to pay 40 million won.